Australia’s population is facing an alarming trend: we’re getting older – fast.

 Our population is ageing so quickly that 1 out of every 5 Australians will be 65 years or older within just a few decades, and the Australian Bureau of Statistics only expects it to “increase more rapidly over the next decade.”

-What’s the Difference Between the Certificate III Aged Care and Certificate IV Ageing Support Training Courses Anyway?
+What’s the Difference Between Certificate 3 and 4 in Aged Care Anyway?

 Here are answers to some of the questions you might have: